d9r-dev/public-learning/pages/Session Authentification.md

 - a stateful authentication method
 - user gets a uid assigned which is stored on the server
-- as long as the
+- as long as the user is having his uid he is authentificated -